 The Bachelor of Science degree in Natural Resources does not require completion of a minor.
-However, many students in The Rubenstein School of Environment and Natural Resources do complete minors, either within the School or in other departments across campus.
-Interested students should contact the chair of the minor program or department.
+However, many students in RSENR do complete minors, either within the school or in other departments across campus.
+Five minors are offered through RSENR, and are open to all students.
+Interested students should contact the chair of the minor program or department: